karann0077/PRAVEG/docs/SYSTEM_BLUEPRINT_AND_RECREATION_GUIDE.md

 # PRAVEG Enterprise Blueprint & Recreation Guide

 This document is the absolute "Ground Truth" architectural blueprint of the PRAVEG Parking Intelligence Engine.
-It is written for senior engineers and contains every algorithm, mathematical formula, structural pipeline, and code component required to physically rebuild the system from scratch.

 ---

 ## 1. THE MACHINE LEARNING PIPELINE (Model & Feature Engineering)